*This is a sample chapter from the revised Grand Slam Edition. Cover by IMbeta.

-The Hooligan poked his head up, looking from the bat to Alex.
+The Hooligan poked his head up, looking from the thug that saved him and then to Alex.

-Suddenly, Alex’s opponent sprang up and let a jab fly over her back, cracking the Hooligan in the mouth.
+Suddenly, Alex’s own opponent sprang up and punched the Hooligan in the mouth.

-Alex smiled broadly at the twist.
-“Did it look like this?”
+Alex smiled too.
+“Did yours look like this?”

 In a tug of war over the .357, Alex dropped low and gave the thug who had caught it a quick left-right-left to the stomach.

-“Why not just show me?” she said, grabbing the bat and putting her foot to the thug’s shoulder.
+“Why not show it to me?” she said, grabbing the bat and putting her foot to the thug’s shoulder.
 She pushed her leg out as she pulled her arms in, forcing the bat from his hands.

 At the same time, the Hooligan punched his foe backwards.
-The two men collided into each other in the center of the room.
+The two thugs collided in the center of the room.

 Alex realized that she and the Hooligan had swapped places from where they’d started.
 Frustrated, she swung the .357 out beside her, smashing the terminal’s monitor.